chef/chef-web-docs/chef_master/source/resource_windows_package.rst

 =====================================================
 .. tag resource_package_windows_actions

-This resource has the following actions:
+The windows_package resource has the following actions:

 ``:install``
    Default.
 Install a package.
 If a version is specified, install the specified version of the package.